adaapp/Test-assignment2-team8/README.md

 - UI is tested manually and with Accessibility Audit Tools
 - Write automated tests including a smoke test

-These are the main aspects of this project which relates to the steps system development life cycle; system planning. system design, implementation, system testing and integration.
+These are the main aspects of this project which relates to the steps in system development life cycle; system planning, system design, implementation, system testing and integration.

 ---